 For students in Learning Village Grades K - 4, the Head of the Learning Village addresses Honor Code violations; the Dean of Students for Learning Village Grades 5 - 8 evaluates cases the for older students.
 Once in the Upper School, violations of the Honor Code are reviewed by the Honor Council, which is composed of ten students elected by their peers: a boy and girl from each grade, as well as two boarding representatives.
 The Faculty Advisor to the Honor Council guides the Council members through every step of an honor investigation and works with teachers to encourage honorable academic behavior.

-Junior Representatives: Sophie Martin & Jago Gould
+Senior Representatives: Sophie Martin & Jago Gould

-Sophomore Representatives: Mary Holland Mason & Tyler Brown
+Junior Representatives: Mary Holland Mason & Tyler Brown

 Sophomore Representatives: Alexa Verghese & Kalani Massie

 Residential Life Representative: Maggie Sun & Zack Nguyen